cjhnbls/pipelinedb-doc-cn/conf.rst

     * **sync_receive** (default): return as soon as the inserts have been received by a worker process
     * **sync_commit**: return only when the downstream combiner has committed all changes resulting from the inserted rows

+.. note:: :code:`sync_commit` is primarly used for testing purposes and is not meant for production workloads due to significantly increased latency.

 **pipelinedb.num_combiners**

   Sets the number of parallel continuous query combiner processes to use for each database.
 A higher number will utilize multiple cores and increase throughput until we're I/O bound. *Default: 1.*